TangTao-PKU/ARTS/README.md

 ## Implementation
 ### Data Preparation
 The `./data` directory structure should follow the below hierarchy.
-All the processed annotation files will be avalible.
+All the processed annotation files will be available.
 ```
 ${Project}
 |-- data